alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 My goal was to put together a one-card GPU setup for AI inference experiments, benchmarking, and general GPU testing in my homelab.

-This was meant to be a small test setup

 The card I bought is a Zotac P102-100.
 It is a mining GPU from the Pascal generation, equivalent to a GTX 1080 10gb, with one very important detail: it has no physical display outputs.

 No HDMI, no DisplayPort, nothing.
 That means it only really makes sense in a headless setup.

-This is not a normal gaming GPU.
-Some people have tried using cards like this for remote, headless gaming setups with tools like Parsec and custom drivers.
-That is technically possible, and difficult, but it is not my use case, at least not yet.
+This is not a gaming GPU at all.
+Some people have tried and not failed, by using headless gaming setups with tools like Parsec for remote access and custom drivers.
+That is technically possible, and difficult, its not my use case.

-I bought it mainly to see whether it could be useful as a cheap inference card for local AI experiments.
+I bought it to see whether it could be a cheap inference card for local AI.

 ### 1. Why this weird card